 3. Follow up once, twice, three times… or more

 Many people try outbound sales but give up after one or two attempts.
 Unfortunately, this won’t work.
-The most successful outbound sales reps know that they need to follow up repeatedly to be successful.
+The most successful outbound sales reps know that they need to send demo follow-up emails repeatedly to be successful.

 Research shows that in 80% of prospects say "no" 4 times before they say "yes", but only 8% of sales reps push past the 4th “no”.
 Make sure you don’t give up on sales leads right before your win.